 Do you shoot anything else other than weddings?

 Yes!
 I found that I developed tunnel vision when I only focused on wedding photography so I try to be diverse in my subjects.
 This strategy allows me to be proficient in all types of photography and helps me to continually hone my skill.
 If you’re interested in other kinds of photography, I’m always looking for fun and creative projects!

 What's your style?

 I used to say my style of photography was photojournalism as this is my background.
 I started out shooting for the University newspaper then went on to the Chicago Sun Times and philanthropic work around the world.
 I've settled on a style that is a combination of portraiture, photojournalism, and landscape photography.
 My style is more classical (not to be confused with traditional) rather than new age in my approach to composition, lighting and color.
 I understand that you'll have these wedding pictures for generations and I don't want my work to be representative of a fad or whatever happens to be trending at the moment.
-I may make more money if I follow the trends, but hey, I don't want you to look at your photos years down the road and think to yourself, "Oh yea, that filter was in back then," instead of "Wasn't that a great moment?
+I may make more money if I follow the trends, but hey, I don't want you to look at your photos years down the road and think to yourself, "Oh yea, that filter was on fleek back then," instead of "Wasn't that a great moment?
 It brings back so many memories."
 In other words, my goal is to shoot photographs that have a timeless quality.

 Do you give direction for posed photos?